envoyproxy/gateway/site/content/en/v1.0.1/tasks/security/secure-gateways.md

 ## Prerequisites

-Follow the steps from the [Quickstart](../../quickstart) to install Envoy Gateway and the example manifest.
+Follow the steps from the [Quickstart](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

-Follow the steps in the [TLS Certificates](#tls-certificates) section in the guide to generate self-signed RSA derived Server certificate and private key, and configure those in the Gateway listener configuration to terminate HTTPS traffic.
+Follow the steps in the [TLS Certificates](#tls-certificates) section to generate self-signed RSA derived Server certificate and private key, and configure those in the Gateway listener configuration to terminate HTTPS traffic.

 ## Pre-checks